rtritto/bootstrap-paginator/README.md

 # Changes

+v 2.0

+* Add the support for Bootstrap v4.

 v 1.0

-* Add the support for bootstrap v3.
+* Add the support for Bootstrap v3.
 * Make the page change happened in page click event stoppable
 * Remove the visibility control within getPages function and leave it with shouldShowPage function.